-Destroying the Selenes would greatly weaken the Darklands vampires, allowing for less high-powered Romanov anti-vampire units to go in.
-Once in control of the Selene fortress, the satellites could be deactivated to restore sunlight to the Darklands.
+Destroying the Selenes would greatly weaken the Darklands vampires, allowing Romanov anti-vampire units to exterminate the rest.
+And once in control of the Selene fortress, the satellites could be deactivated to restore sunlight to the Darklands.

-As they infiltrated the Darklands, the pair found a blood camp.
+As they infiltrated the Darklands, Chekhov and Romanov found a blood camp.
 Romanov opened fire, destroying lesser vampires to save blood-thralls.
 This resulted in a major vampire attacking.
 However, Sebastian Selene underestimated his “little sister”.
 She slew him and drank his blood.

-As they reached the main castle, Mr. Selene and his three “daughters” were distracted.
+As the hunters reached the main castle, Mr. Selene and his three “daughters” were distracted.
 They were hunting prize preys – survivors of the Rudinshtein Irregulars, a suicide squad once led by Nikolai.
 This facilitated breaching the fortress.

 Have fun storming the castle !